Take the fastest path to fluent Spanish

 ¡Ya estás largándote de aquí, caradura!Clear off right now, you're shameless!

-¡Ya estás devolviendo el dinero que cogiste!Give back the money you took!
+¡Ya estás devolviendo el dinero que robaste!Give back the money you stole!

 There is a colloquial set phrase in Spanish, indicating to get on with things, to move on: